-There are three new mugs on the Aitkin County Sheriff's Office's Top 10 Most Wanted in September.
-Paul Arthur Heimark, Derek Anthony Karlstad and Taft Lee Johnson join Chris David Kujawa, Kevin Robert Lawrence, David Leroy Morseth, Terry Thomas Olson, Gary George Powers, Kenneth Walker Jr. and Adam Levert Williams, - some who have been wanted by authorities for more than a year and others dating back as far at 1998.
+There are two new mugs on the Aitkin County Sheriff's Office's Top 10 Most Wanted for December.
+Dean Douglas Inman and Jason Christopher Schroder join Steven James Iverson, Chris David Kujawa, Taft Lee Johnson, David Leroy Morseth, Kevin Robert Lawrence, Terry Thomas Olson, Gary George Powers and Kenneth Walker Jr. on the Most Wanted list.
+Some people on the Most Wanted in Aitkin County have been wanted by authorities for more than a year and others dating back as far at 1998.
 If you have seen any of the suspects, the sheriff's office asks you to call them at 218-927-7435.

 Christmas Day is less than a week away and Marc Welzant's family continues to struggle with the fact that their loved one is still missing.
 Welzant was last seen about 1:30 p.m. on Oct.
 26 by staff at the group home he lives at on the 1100 block of Beech Street in Brainerd.
 Store security video showed Welzant was at the Holiday Stationstore, 424 S. Sixth St., Brainerd about 2:50 p.m. on the day he went missing.
 "The holidays will be very difficult," said Welzant's sister, Mary Peterson, of Brainerd.
 "Christmas is very important to him.